 To enter an adjustment to offset the W-2 income, if necessary:

-The exemption does not apply to retirement plan benefits you receive based on your age, length of service, or prior contributions to the plan, even if you retired because of an occupational sickness or injury.
+The adjustment does not apply to retirement plan benefits you receive based on your age, length of service, or prior contributions to the plan, even if you retired because of an occupational sickness or injury.

 If you return to work after qualifying for workers' compensation, payments you continue to receive while assigned to light duties are taxable.
 Report these payments as wages on Line 7 of Form 1040 or Form 1040A, or on Line 1 of Form 1040EZ.